CodeLanka/ez-net-app/README.md

 ## Why is Codelanka and GDG doing this?
 Isn't this some company's problem?
 The reasons this project was taken up by codelanka are;
 - If a commercial organization got this project they will try to earn money out of this and display paid ad-type links in the app
-- Even if paid ad-type links are probable, it would be hard for someone to monetize this app, making it nonsensible for a pro-profit venture
+- Even if paid ad-type links are probable, it would be hard for someone to monetize this app, making it nonsensible for a for-profit venture
 - Making the app will help a lot of people

 Codelanka's core is to make software which help people but doesn't make any sense when it comes to monetization.